Prukutu/AOES-CLIM-CLIM680-Intro/_episodes/01-syllabus.md

 * Classes will be recorded in Zoom, and the video posted to Blackboard.
 * A shard OneDrive document will show information from each class period, including questions asked and links to additional reference information discussed in class.
 The link to the OneDrive document will be provided in Blackboard.
 * All assignments will be posted to Blackboard.

-#### _Presentations_

-In some class periods, you may be assigned to give a short presentation.
-These presentations will be part of your grade and you are expected to be in class at the designated class time for your presentation.
-You must notify me before the end of the class period you are scheduled to present if there is a connectivity issue that prevented you from presenting that day.

 ### Continuity Plans